Interactive multimedia chemistrysoftware

 How easy is it for students to operate?

 Very easy, most students need no help.
-Even students who have not used a computer before are usually up and learning within 10 minutes.
-No special computer installation or set-up is necessary, just insert the CD and start.
+Even students who have limited computer experience are usually up and learning within minutes.
+No special computer installation or set-up is necessary.

 What input have students had on the program?